Use Cases Of ZKP

 Anonymous payments:

 ZKPs can be used for anonymous transactions, which can be valuable in situations where parties want to protect their identities.
-One example is the cryptocurrency Zcash, which uses ZKPs to shield the details of transactions while still allowing them to be verified.
+One example is the cryptocurrency Zcasharrow-up-right, which uses ZKPs to shield the details of transactions while still allowing them to be verified.

 Decentralized identity and authentication: